xy-tech/X2100-BIOS-EC/README.md

 For Linux users, flashrom has to be compiled from source in order to flash the firmware.
 I have provided the compiled binary as well.

 ## Risky and easy way (Windows)
-1. Download the BIOS update programme from [my website](https://www.xyte.ch/support/51nb-x210-x2100-software-support/).
+1. Download the BIOS update programme from [my website](https://www.xyte.ch/support/51nb-x210-x2100-software-support/) or from the release tab on this page.
 1. Be sure to install the drivers in the downloaded folder.
 1. Copy bios_hap_0_unsafe.bin to the folder.
 1. Rename as bios.bin